Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Problems remain as problems because people are busy defending them rather than finding solutions."
+> "Having lots of money while not having inner peace is like dying of thirst while bathing in the ocean."
-> — **Celestine Chua**
+> — **Paramahansa Yogananda**

 ---

-_Last updated: 19 June 2025 ⏳_
+_Last updated: 20 June 2025 ⏳_